LabSound/LabSound/README.md

 For convenience, `LabSound.h` is used as an index header file with all public nodes included for easy application development.

 LabSound includes an HRTF implementation.
-This creates an additional dependency on a folder of impulse wav files.
-These files should be located in a directory called `hrtf/` in the current working directory of the application.
+This creates an additional dependency on a folder of impulse wav files when a `PannerNode` is configured to use `PanningMode::HRTF`.
+The constructor of `PannerNode` will take an additional path to the sample directory relative to the current working directory, and without a trailing slash.

 # License